nicholascloud/ventage/README.md

 If `off()` is called with an event name only, it will unsubscribe all callbacks from that event.

-If `off()` is called with an event name and a callback reference, it will subscribe that callback only from the event.
+If `off()` is called with an event name and a callback reference, it will unsubscribe _only_ that callback from the event.
 If the callback was subscribed with a specific context, it is necessary to provide that context to the `off()` method to unsubscribe the callback.

 #### piping events

-Events can be piped from one Ventage instance to another.
+Events may be piped from one Ventage instance to another.
 This means that events triggered on one instance will also be triggered, with the same arguments, on the other.

 ```javascript
 var v1 = new Ventage();